I Stopped Celebrating Chinese New Year After My Divorce

 My mother’s family has been part of the Chinese diaspora for generations.
 We are spread out across the world.
-We speak different languages, have different accents, and have married and had children across cultures, shapes, colors, sizes, and sexual orientation.
+We speak different languages, have different accents, and have married and had children across cultures, shapes, colours, sizes, and sexual orientation.
 Most of us don’t read, write, or speak Chinese.
-I speak Cantonese because I live in San Francisco.
+I speak Cantonese because I live in San Francisco- a city which you probably know, has a huge Chinese population.
 In Chinatown, most people still smiling say that I am “chap choong” (mixed).

 But for about a week a year, we are Chinese.